mkraska/meclib/README.md

 ## Template for Question Variables

 You have to define a Maxima list of lists and apply `stackjson_stringify()` to it.
 The name must be `init` unless you change that in the JSXGraph block.
 Changing the name is required if you want to use more than one JSXGraph widget in a STACK question.
-Values in round brackets () are optional.
-Vertical lines delimit alternatives.

 ```
 th: 0.13;
 initdata: [
   [ "grid", "xlabel","ylabel", xmin, xmax, ymin, ymax, pix ],
-  [ "angle", ".", [xc, yc], [xs,ys], radius, (-)90 ],
+  [ "angle", ".", [xc, yc], [xs,ys], radius, +/-90 ],
   [ "angle", "", [xc, yc], [xs,ys], radius, angle ],
   [ "angle2", "", [xc, yc], [xs,ys], radius, angle ],
   [ "bar", "", [x1, y1], [x2, y2] ],